VoineaguLabUNSW/gwp/docs/Guides/RNA-Seq/bulk.md

 ## Choosing Parameters

 You should carefully read the full parameter list on the [official docs](https://nf-co.re/rnaseq){target=”_blank”}, which may further refer you to specific tool manuals.
-Below is a tiny subset of frequently used paremeters.
+Below is a tiny subset of frequently used parameters.

 | Parameter | Summary |
 | - | - |